GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Experiments

 \paragraph{Models} We evaluate a diverse set of vision-language systems, including open-source, proprietary, and Socratic models~\cite{zengsocratic}.
 For \textit{open-source} models, we consider LLaVA 1.6~\cite{liu2024improved}, LLaVA-OneVision~\cite{li2024llava}, Qwen-2.5-VL~\cite{bai2025qwen2}, Cambrian-1~\cite{tong2025cambrian}, and Molmo~\cite{deitke2024molmo}.
 LLaVA 1.6, LLaVA-OneVision, and Qwen-2.5-VL represent high-performing open-source approaches, Cambrian-1 features a distinctive multi-encoder architecture, and Molmo is notable for its transparency.
 Additionally, we fine-tune Qwen-2.5-VL using LoRA \cite{hu2022lora} on our silver labels to investigate the impact of fine-tuning on performance.
 Among \textit{proprietary models}, we include GPT-4o~\cite{achiam2023gpt} and Gemini 2.0 Flash~\cite{google2024gemini2}, both recognized for their exceptional performance on general vision-language tasks.

-Finally, we implement a Socratic Model (SM)~\cite{zengsocratic}, employing a two-stage framework: first, converting visual inputs into intermediate textual descriptions, followed by text-only reasoning with the descriptions along with associated object information \(\mathcal{A}_i\) generated from off-the-shelf models as additional input (used in~\cref{subsec:dataset_construction}).
-For image caption generation, we use LLaVA-1.6, while reasoning is performed using Gemini 2.0 Flash or GPT-4.
+Finally, we implement a Socratic Model (SM)~\cite{zengsocratic} using a two-stage framework: first, converting visual inputs into intermediate textual descriptions, and then performing text-only reasoning based on those descriptions and the associated object information \(\mathcal{A}_i\) generated by off-the-shelf models (as described in~\Cref{subsec:dataset_construction}).
+For image caption generation, we use LLaVA-1.6, while reasoning is performed using Gemini 2.0 Flash or GPT-4o.
 This approach enables us to assess the role of direct visual perception.